Does AI Suck?

 But international (and regional) trade isn’t just good, it’s critical to the basic functioning of a cohesive economy.
 The methods by which globalisation of markets has been enacted in practice are often destructive and colonial beyond measure.
 This is particularly true of the complex legacies of maritime trade.
 Acknowledging the risks associated with doing international exchange poorly, an interconnected world makes us all richer, and not just economically.
 Populist ultranationalism and trade isolationism results in economic destruction.
 Through connectivity people are able to share not just goods, but also ideas and culture.
 Though there’s an immeasurable subjective boon to interconnected global populaces, economically alone, in 2019 annual global shipping trade was valued at $24.5 trillion NZD.
 New Zealand describes itself as a “trade dependent economy” and exported goods valued at nearly $70 billion NZD in 2022 alone.

 The oil burning cargo ships and tankers most of this trade happens via are still more energy efficient than rail, air, or road and getting more efficient over time.
 There are additional regulatory pushes to decrease greenhouse gasses from shipping.
 However, maritime shipping still accounts for 3% of global carbon emissions per year.
 Based on current growth patterns, it is expected to be closer to 10% by 2050.
-A single ship like the Emma Maersk might use the Heavy Oil equivalent of 6,500 tanks of gas in a car per day even if that is to move a proportionately much higher mass of goods than than the cars.
+A single ship like the Emma Maersk might use the Heavy Oil equivalent of 6,500 tanks of gas in a car per day.
+This is staggering even if that is to move a proportionately much higher mass of goods than the cars.

 In a world facing the terrifying precipice of climate change, this is obviously unsustainable.